raspberrypilearning/make-a-face/en/step_5.md

 title: Create a mouth using rectangles
 ---

 Robots are often shown with `rectangle` shaped mouths.
-Sometimes `rectangle` and `ellipse` shapes are used together to create a Grimace emoji or to add a face mask.
+Sometimes `rectangle` and `ellipse` shapes are used together to create a grimace emoji or to add a face mask.

 ![The output area showing a face with rectangle facemask.](images/rectangle-mask.png)